 Global 50 Consumer Packaged Goods (CPG) Company In-Transit Visibility & Analytics Success Story

 A Global 50 Consumer Packaged Goods (CPG) company averaged 25,000 North American truck shipments per month.
-Because there was no system in place for real-time monitoring of inventory in-transit, operation team members were unaware of real time disruptions, rendering them unable to avoid or mitigate late or non-delivery for their customers.
-A new strategic cross-docking network was unable to realize high efficiency targets because the inbound Estimated Time of Arrivals (ETAs) were inaccurate ─ reducing the number of goods that could be cross-docked.
+Because there was no system in place for real-time monitoring of inventory in-transit, operation team members were unaware of real-time disruptions, rendering them unable to avoid or mitigate late or non-delivery for their customers.
+A new strategic cross-docking network was unable to realize high-efficiency targets because the inbound Estimated Time of Arrivals (ETAs) were inaccurate ─ reducing the number of goods that could be cross-docked.
 The Transportation Management System (TMS) and Enterprise Resource Planning (ERP) systems did not receive real-time information and rarely received shipment plan updates.
-Most importantly, the CPG employed hundreds of people just to make check calls to carriers, drivers and customers to update ETAs manually.
+As a result, this CPG company employed hundreds of people to make check calls to carriers, drivers, and customers to update ETAs manually.
 This manual process was time-consuming, error-prone, and latent.
 Often, disruption reports were received well after they occurred, leaving logistics teams unable to mitigate late delivery impacts.

-With a continuous live streaming view of all shipments in transit and real-time alerts for the 5-10% of shipments that required attention, the burden on operations substantially diminished, making far fewer check calls necessary.
+With a continuous live streaming view of all shipments in transit and real-time alerts for the 5-10% of shipments that required attention, the burden on operations diminished dramatically, making far fewer check calls necessary.
 Planners were able to focus on mitigating or avoiding disruptions of shipments that would otherwise have arrived late.

-The substantially improved inbound ETA accuracy enabled more inbound loads to be synchronized with outbound shipments, increasing the percentage of loads to be cross docked and reaching the original efficiency vision of regional cross-docking centers.
+The substantially improved inbound ETA accuracy enabled more inbound loads to be synchronized with outbound shipments, increasing the percentage of loads to be cross-docked and reaching the original efficiency target of regional cross-docking centers.

-In addition, the feed from Savi’s big data platform allowed the TMS to be updated with accurate ETAs rather than a static planned ETA or late and inaccurate EDI messages, keeping both the planning, operations, and customer teams up to date in real-time.
+In addition, the feed from Savi’s big data platform allowed the TMS to be continuously updated with accurate ETAs, rather than a static planned ETA or late and inaccurate EDI messages, keeping both the planning, operations, and customer teams up to date in real-time.

-- 22% improvement in cross-docking efficiency and better orchestration
+- 22% improvement in cross-docking efficiency and orchestration

 - 350+ hours/week productivity gained per transportation lane

 Historical and predictive analytics helped bring about additional transportation improvements.
-With a robust historical ETA data by lane, carrier and distribution center, and the Savi Insight platform, the client was able to easily view aggregated performance and benchmark those areas to investigate possible improvements holistically.
+With a robust historical ETA data by lane, carrier and distribution center, and the Savi Insight platform, our customer was able to easily view aggregated performance and benchmark those areas to investigate possible improvements holistically.

 Learn more about our solutions.